SaiShivani91/Data_migration/README.md

 # Environment Setup

 The resource group consisting of all required files is created in Azure portal.
-A login sql script is written in order to connect the on prem database to Azure.
+A login sql script is written in order to connect the on premise database to Azure.
 The reader access is provided to the user in the studio.

 # Data Ingestion